sharoncornelius/idpf-specification/idpf_specification.md

 	 * the driver would be 192 bytes because of the 1-sized array in the
 	 * virtchnl2_create_vport structure whereas the message size expected
 	 * by the CP would be 160 bytes (as the driver doesn't send any chunk
-	 * information on create vport).
+	 * information on create vPort).
 This means, both 160 and 192 byte
 	 * message length are valid.
 The math for the message size check of the
 	 * opcodes consider the said scenarios for the flex array supported
 	 * structures.